diksown/gado/README.md

 ## ⬇️ Installing

-🚧 **gado isn't uploaded to pip yet. you have to build from source.**

 ### PyPI

-As gado is written in python, this installation is recommended.
+As gado is written in python, installation by pip is recommended.

 ```
 pip install gado
 ```

 ### Manual

-You can manually install gado by cloning this repository and installing locally with pip.
+You can manually install gado by cloning this repository and running `setup.py`.

 ```
 git clone https://github.com/diksown/gado
 cd gado
-pip install -e .
+python setup.py install --force
 ```

 ## 🤝 Contributing